 (a) the local government entity that hosts a PSAP must have an agreement with the tribal government that describes and defines the terms of the parties' participation in the 9-1-1 system and PSAP; and

 (b) the declaration required in (2)(a) must be signed by an official who is authorized to act on behalf of the tribal government.

+(5) The applicant must be prepared to provide verification of statements made in its application and declaration upon request by the department.

+(6) In order to receive payments as provided in [HB 61 § 7] in state fiscal year 2019, a local government entity that hosts a PSAP must apply for certification on or before May 1, 2018.
+In order to receive payments as provided in [HB 61 § 7] in subsequent fiscal years, a local government entity that hosts a PSAP must apply for certification annually on or before April 1.

 NEW RULE IV CERTIFICATION PROCESS (1) The department will review applications for certification to determine whether the applicant has met the PSAP certification requirements.